skiselev/mb386sx-rc2016/README.md

 * Version 1.3
   * Wire keyboard controller in PS/2 mode.
 Use PS/2 Mini-Din connector in a PS/2 dualport configuration

+* Version 1.4
+  * Increase board depth by 0.1".
+Move mount holes to an ATX compatible locations

 ## Wishlist

-* ATX compatible mount holes
-  * Make the board a bit longer to accommodate holes on the front side of the board
 * 3.3V CPU support
   * Separate VCC plane for the CPU
   * Linear voltage regulator